 Visit the ISEP website shown above and select ‘Website for Course Availability.’
 Choose Regular Program Course Information (Option 1) under “Fast Facts”.
 Pitzer students are limited to Option 1.
 Courses are available under Carreras.

-In addition to a full course load at the university, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
+Students take a full course load at the university (15 or 16 credits) which is equivalent to four Pitzer course credits.
+Since courses are worth 2 to 6 credits each, most students will be enrolled in more than four classes.
+In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options

 Housing and meals are provided by host families.